FrankFlitton/Personal-Website/content/blog/a-practical-pattern-for-hydrating-ai-generated-object-templates.md

  * Performs a breadth-first search on any JavaScript object to find and replace a target string
  * with a new value in all string properties.
  */
-function bfsStringReplace(obj: any, target: string, replacement: string): number {
+function objectStringReplace(obj: any, target: string, replacement: string): number {
     if (!obj || typeof obj !== "object") {
         return 0;
     }